CYB3R-JUNKI3/Terminator-Resistance-VR/README.md

 ## Important Notes / FAQ's
+:question: _My Loading or "Press to Continue" screen is blank_

+:bulb: Bug due to UEVR being UN-responsive during loading screens in this game, just press any button to continue

+---

 :question: _SteamVR keeps launching when I start the game_

 :bulb: Add "-nohmd" to the game's Launch Properties